braeden-kelly/cm25-fsstepfuawer/04-shared-routes.md

 + <TabTrigger name="index" href="/(home)" asChild>
 ```

 🏃**Try it** Move around between Home and exhibits.
-Some stuff is probably working, but it probably looks odd (extra headers on exhibits??) and doesn't really go to all the right places.
+Some stuff is probably working, but it probably looks odd sometimes (extra headers on exhibits??) and doesn't really go to all the right places.
+In particular, going to an Exhibit from Home and then using the back header button looks off.

 4. Let's start sharing route information by sharing a layout between `home` and `exhibits`.
 Move **(tabs)/(exhibits)/exhibits/_layout.tsx** to a new folder, **(tabs)/(home,exhibits)**.
 Then add a second stack screen to make sure we're hiding the header whenever we're at the `exhibits` index:
 ```tsx